TailwindMechanics/neurocache-hub/docs/uiplan.md

 - CSS Tricks Guide to Grid: A comprehensive guide on CSS Grid.
 - MDN Flexbox: Mozilla's guide on Flexbox.
 - MDN Grid: Mozilla's guide on CSS Grid.
 > Implementation
 - Understand the concepts, then apply them to small examples.
 - Experiment with different layouts to understand how Flexbox and Grid behave in different scenarios.
 - Mastering these concepts is key to create responsive designs.

-> Acceptance Criteria
-	- You are able to create a complex layout using Flexbox or Grid.
-	- You understand how to use Flexbox or Grid to handle responsiveness.
-	- You have experimented with different layouts and understand the behavior of
-	- Flexbox and Grid in different scenarios.

 # 2. Ensure Responsiveness
 > Resources
 - Responsive Web Design Basics: Google's guide to responsive design.
 - Media Queries for Standard Devices: A collection of media queries for standard devices.
 - Using media queries: Mozilla's guide on using media queries.
 > Implementation
 - Understand the basic principles of responsive design.
 - Get familiar with media queries and how they work.